Tag Archive for: River Thames

 Castles to visit on a narrowboat holiday

-From prison cells and dungeon tours, to ramparts and banqueting halls, Britain’s beautiful castles bring history to life.
+From prison cells and dungeon tours, to ramparts and banqueting halls, there are some great castles to visit on a narrowboat holiday.

 1. Explore the 18th century prison cells at Oxford Castle & Prison